 What are the global perspectives on a marketing career?

-Choosing the right concentration within an online marketing degree in the Northeast requires understanding your career goals and market demands.
-Popular concentrations include digital marketing, analytics, social media, and content strategy.
-According to the U.S. Bureau of Labor Statistics, jobs for marketing analysts in the Northeast region are projected to grow by 9% through 2030, signaling strong demand for analytics skills.
+Choosing the right concentration within an online marketing degree in the Northeast requires understanding both your career goals and regional market demands.
+Popular concentrations include digital marketing, analytics, social media, and brand management.
+According to the U.S. Bureau of Labor Statistics, marketing-related jobs in the Northeast are growing by 7% annually, with digital skills especially in demand in urban centers like New York and Boston.

 See What Experts Have To Say About Studying Marketing